tariqahmad0046-cpu/ReconForge/README.md

 - Bug bounty reconnaissance
 - Asset discovery
-- Automation in Linux
-- Web enumeration workflow
+- Web enumeration
+- Vulnerability scanning basics
+- Linux automation

 ---

 ## ⚠️ Disclaimer

-Only use on authorized targets and bug bounty programs.
+This tool is for educational and authorized security testing only.
+Do not use on systems without permission.

 ---